vPeteWalker/midway/prereqs/prereqs.rst

 Ensure the hardware you plan to use for your POC, either physical or HPOC, is not End-of-Life (EOL) or End-of-Maintenance (EOM).
 AOS upgrades are not supported on EOL or EOM hardware.
 Please refer to `KB Article #000009466 <https://portal.nutanix.com/page/documents/kbs/details?targetId=kA00e000000CyS2CAK>`_ for more information.

+All EULAs **MUST** be accepted by the customer.
+Previously, customer's had to sign `this <https://docs.google.com/a/nutanix.com/viewer?a=v&pid=sites&srcid=bnV0YW5peC5jb218Y29ycHxneDoyMDIyMTVkOTBiMzA5NGI4>`_ product trial agreement.
+Now this language is included in our product EULAs.

 Licensing
 +++++++++